cassaundra/col/README.md

 ## Interpreter

 This repository contains col's interpreter.
-Compile it with `cargo build --release`, run the interpreter on a file with `cargo run --release -- file.col`.
+Compile it with `cargo build --bin coli --release`, run the interpreter on a file with `cargo run --bin coli --release -- file.col`.
 Check the `--help` for more information.

 ## Theory